CMG announces organizational change to strengthen commercial execution and drive innovation in key business areas | BOE Report

 Kristina Mysev has been appointed Head of People & Culture, reporting to Pramod Jain.
 Kristina will oversee talent management, employee learning and development, organizational leadership, and culture.

-Sandra Balic will continue as Chief Financial Officer, and David Hicks, based in Dubai, will continue as VP Eastern Hemisphere; both will continue to report to Pramod Jain.
+Sandra Balic will continue as Vice President, Finance and Chief Financial Officer, and David Hicks, based in Dubai, will continue as Vice President Eastern Hemisphere; both will continue to report to Pramod Jain.

 “These new leaders bring proven commercial and strategic leadership to the organization.
 I am eager for them to step into the many challenges and opportunities ahead of us—and to help drive and execute our strategic plan and deliver value to customers, employees, and shareholders alike,” added Jain.